Secret #1: Your dentist sees you as a profit center.

 Unfortunately, as Ecenbarger continued in his study he received numerous inflated quotes and claims of his needing drastic dental work.
 Examples include $2,555, $3,110, $8,347, $11,282, $13,440, and $19,402.
 The highest quote he received was from a dentist with a practice on New York’s prestigious Park Avenue: $29,850, for veneers on six lower front teeth, and 21 crowns!

 What does this mean for you, the patient?
-Get a second opinion on the treatment being prescribed, then shop around, and cost-compare dental treatment options.
+Get a second or even third opinion on the treatment being prescribed, then shop around, and cost-compare dental treatment options.

 Secret #6: There are cheaper options across the border in Mexico.

 This is perhaps the biggest secret your local dentist doesn’t want you to know.
 For decades, Americans have been crossing the border to Mexico to save money on their dental care.
 Your local dentist may claim that the quality of care is not equal but research proves this to be untrue.
 According to a report commissioned by Families U.S.A., a Washington advocacy group for health-care issues, “About 90 percent of Americans feel the dental care they had received in Mexico had been good or excellent.”
 That is actually BETTER than the results for dental care received in the US in the same survey.